ImadZaoug/EMOBOT-IA-Challenge/README.md

 This project aims to address the challenge of classifying geographical features using machine learning techniques.
 By analyzing the dataset, performing feature engineering, and testing various models, we aim to build a robust classification model capable of accurately predicting land use changes.

----

-Feel free to customize this README file as needed and add any additional information you find relevant to your project!